 Right now, approximately 20 million people across four countries (Yemen, Somalia, South Sudan, and northeastern Nigeria) are extremely food insecure and face the prospect of looming famine.
 Great nations don’t let people starve, but the U.S. alone can’t feed hungry people around the world.
 By supporting the UN, we can help save lives and take our resources further since UN humanitarian agencies are on the front lines of the response – delivering aid, supporting local responders, and coordinating with governments and partners to increase impact.

 FICTION: Most Americans don’t support the UN.

 FACT: There is broad support for the UN among Americans.

-Polling conducting by a bipartisan research team and released by our Better World Campaign in January found an overwhelming majority of U.S. voters – 88% – believe it is important for the U.S. to maintain an active role at the UN.
+Polling conducting by a bipartisan research team and released by the Better World Campaign in January 2017 found an overwhelming majority of U.S. voters – 88% – believe it is important for the U.S. to maintain an active role at the UN.
 In fact, more Americans support a strong U.S.-UN relationship than apple pie, and baseball.

 FICTION: The UN doesn’t do much.

 This criticism just doesn’t hold up when you take a look at what the UN actually does.
 Here is just a sliver:

 - Adopting and monitoring sanctions against terrorist groups like ISIS and rogue regimes like North Korea;